ScottLabUCB/NN_training/README.md

 # NN_training
-For training neural network models on high-resolution TEM images
+For training neural network models on high-resolution TEM images for high-throughput image analysis